Vascular dementia is a common type of dementia caused by reduced blood flow to the brain. It's estimated to affect around 150,000 people in the UK.

-The following are needed to make a diagnosis:
+The tests that are needed to make a diagnosis include:

-- an assessment of symptoms – for example, whether there are typical symptoms of vascular dementia
+- an assessment of symptoms – for example, whether these are typical symptoms of vascular dementia

 - a full medical history, including asking about a history of conditions related to vascular dementia, such as strokes or high blood pressure

-- an assessment of mental abilities – this will usually involve a number of tasks and questions
+- an assessment of mental abilities – this will usually involve several tasks and questions

-- a brain scan, such as an MRI scan or CT scan, to look for any changes that have taken place in the brain
+- a brain scan, such as an MRI scan or CT scan, to look for any changes that have happened in your brain

 Treatments for vascular dementia

-There's currently no cure for vascular dementia and there's no way to reverse any loss of brain cells that occurred before the condition was diagnosed.
+There's currently no cure for vascular dementia and there's no way to reverse any loss of brain cells that happened before the condition was diagnosed.

 But treatment can sometimes help slow down vascular dementia.